jadsaad06/jadsaad06/README.md

 ## 🌱 Current Projects and Interests

-- Designing **'Elemental Battle'**, a Pokémon-inspired RPG exploring elemental type matchups and strategic gameplay.
 - Building a **React Native macro tracker app** to help users monitor and achieve their dietary goals.
 - Enhancing my skills in **modern C++**, **Python scripting**, and **data structures**.

----

-## 🎓 Achievements

-- **Dean's List** honoree every term at Portland Community College.
-- Active member of the **Computer Science Club** at PSU, collaborating on innovative projects and sharing knowledge with peers.
-- Successfully juggled being an Early College High School student, completing an associate degree alongside a high school diploma.

----

-## 🐾 Fun Fact

-I share my workspace with a black cat who occasionally "helps" with debugging (or just naps on my keyboard).

 ---

 ## 📫 Connect with Me